palomapiot/metahate/DATASHEET.md

 - **Were the individuals in question notified about the data collection?** *(If so, please describe (or show with screenshots or other information) how notice was provided, and provide a link or other access point to, or otherwise reproduce, the exact language of the notification itself.)*

-  No. The data was obtained from publicly available datasets or requested directle from the authors.
+  No. The data was obtained from publicly available datasets or requested directly from the authors.
 We have no knowledge if the authors' of the used datasets notified the individuals.

 - **Did the individuals in question consent to the collection and use of their data?** *(If so, please describe (or show with screenshots or other information) how consent was requested and provided, and provide a link or other access point to, or otherwise reproduce, the exact language to which the individuals consented.)*